 Steps to Create and Submit Community Geofilters

-1. Already have an existing SnapChat account or register for a new one by downloading the app.
-You will need a smartphone that has either the iOS or Android operating system.
+1. Already have a Snapchat account or register for a new one by downloading the app.
+You will need a smartphone with either the iOS or Android operating system.

 2. This is the webpage to use to create and submit a Community Geofilter.